pad

 Likewise, a corporation, limited liability company, or partnership may also file for a DBA.
 This often occurs when the corporation, LLC, or partnership is conducting more than one type of business activity, but wishes to distinguish each one to the public, or to clients, in advertising, or to open separate bank accounts under each name used.
 To do business under the name "XYZ Corp." in California, XYZ Corp. would need to incorporate in California, but would not need to file a fictitious business name registration.
 To do business instead, or in addition, under the name "Orange County Tax Filing Services", a FBN statement would need to be filed.

-Flat fees for attorney filing of fictitious business names in Los Angeles County, Orange County, Riverside County, Ventura County, San Diego County, San Francisco County, and elsewhere in California are $250 on a stand-alone basis, inclusive of legal fees, filing fees, and legally-required newspaper publication costs.
-If required in conjunction with other legal services (e.g., incorporation or LLC formation, a discounted rate may apply.
+Flat fees for attorney filing of fictitious business names in Los Angeles County, Orange County, Riverside County, Ventura County, San Diego County, San Francisco County, and elsewhere in California - or in Clark County, Washoe County or elsewhere in Nevada - are $450 on a stand-alone basis, inclusive of legal fees, filing fees, legally-required newspaper publication costs, and related advice and counsel.
+If required in conjunction with other legal services (e.g., incorporation or LLC formation and/or Corporate Counsel Program membership), a discounted rate applies - inquire for details.
 Renewal filings (required prior to the expiration of five years from the initial filing date, if use is continuing), abandonment filings (when the DBA is no longer in use), and amendments (generally required when the information on the initial filing, other than the owner's address, change) are also handled on the same fee schedule.

 To get started with your California fictitious business name filing, please contact us today.